dokester/BayesicFitting/docs/troubles.md

 stationary point any more so the assumptions above about a neat valley in the chisq landscape, curving up to all sides are not met.
 What the resulting calculations will give is anyones guess.

+<a name="nestedsampler"></a>
+## NestedSampler<br>

+The **NestedSampler** has much of the restrictions and problems the **Fitter**s also have.
+Runtime warnings can commonly be ignored when the final results seem to be OK.

+One important difference is that in **Fitter**s the fit is independent on the noise scale.
+In **NS** it is not. **NestedSampler** takes the provided noise scale seriously.
+By default `scale=1` and unfortunately, that is in almost all cases wrong.

+It is much better to fit the noise scale along with the model.
+For that, the noise scale needs a prior.
+By default it is a **JeffreysPrior**, which needs limits to convert into a valid prior, integrating to 1.

+### **Standard Deviations.**<br>
+Standard deviations are proportional to the noise scale divided by the square root of the number of points.
+Nestedsampler is doing that too.
+However, if the noise scale is fixed during the run of NestedSampler, the standard deviations on the parameters is as much off as the true noise scale differs from the provided noise scale.

+Even worse, if you set the scale of the error distribution to a fixed value while the residuals are significantly smaller, their contributions to the likelihood are all similarly small.

+In those cases, it is better to add the scale factor as an extra (hyper)parameter to the problem.
+Actually in almost all case it is better to do so.

+### **Starting Problems.**<br>
+Sometimes it looks like NestedSampler cannot find the maximum in the likelihood landscape.
+The path to the likelihood mountain is lost in the n-dim space spanned by the parameters.
+A tighter prior might help.
+Or setting the attribute `minimumIterations` to something large.
+By default it is 100.
+Enlarging it, gives NestedSampler more opportunities to explore the parameter space. <br>
+Ensuring that the prior space contains the expected values for the posterior parameter values, can also help.

+It may help to restart NestedSampler with another seed for the random number generator.

+### **Premature Freezing**<br>

+Premature freezing happens when the **NestedSampler** stops and obviously has not reached its goal.
+The parameters are not well optimized and got stuck somewhere along the way.
+This can happen when the changes needed in the model only affect a small part of the data.
+The rest of the data is comfortable with the status quo.
+It is now easier to adapt the noise scale to encompass the deviating points, than to find the path to the top.

+For **NS** all data points are independent, even when we see a clear systematic behaviour in the residuals, fitters, including **NS** do not have that overview.

+The keyword `bestBoost` was introduced to address this issue.
+When set `True`, every valid step is checked whether it is better than any of the previous steps residing in the **PhantomCollection**.
+If so, a **Fitter** is run, starting at the best position to improve the best even further.
+As this is happening in the **PhantomCollection** it does not affect the evidence calculation.
+But it opens a corridor to the top.